 Most likely not, but it's best to check with your insurance first.
-There is nothing that you need to show us from your insurance company upon your arrival.
+We do not require prior authorization to perform your test.

 All insurance carriers and plans are different.
-Initially you pay out of pocket for certain tests we do not bill directly to your insurance.
-After the test is complete, we supply you with the needed forms for you to submit to your insurance company for reimbursement.
+Initially you may pay out of pocket for certain tests we do not bill directly to your insurance.
+After the test is complete, we supply you with the needed forms for you to submit to your insurance carrier for reimbursement.
 When you fill out the form on our website to make your appointment, your answers to the questions determine "Medical Need" which generally is reimbursable.
 Direct exposure to someone who has tested positive for COVID or if you are showing symptoms usually determines "Medical Need."
 The requirements are outlined in the FFCRA & CARES Acts.

 Dont see an answer to your question?
 Please Contact Us and we will get right back to you!